Gitit-Shapira/The-Coins-Game/README.md

 Then, after you enter the level, you insert your name
 ![the start menu](https://github.com/Gitit-Shapira/The-Coins-Game/blob/main/images/pick%20a%20anme.jpg)

-the game starts, and you needs to get a higher amount of money.
+the game starts, and you need to get a higher amount of money.
 ![the start menu](https://github.com/Gitit-Shapira/The-Coins-Game/blob/main/images/game%20computer.jpg)

 The score is shown on the screen.